Nuvolect/SecureSuite-Android/SecureSuite/CS_Security.md

 Data in Motion
 --------------

-1. CS uses a self signed security certificate for https communications
+1. SS uses a self signed security certificate for https communications
 2. The certificate cannot be validated by the browser, hence it generates nasty warnings